Gulf War air campaign: Iraqi Armed Forces

 At the time of the Gulf War the Iraqi Air Force (IQAF) was the sixth largest in the world, with 750 fixed-wing combat aircraft operating out of 24 primary airfields, with 13 active dispersal fields and 19 additional dispersal fields.
 Iraq had constructed 594 hardened aircraft shelters to house nearly its entire air force, protecting them from attack.
 Iraq similarly possessed an impressive amount of air defenses.
 Its inventory included 16,000 surface-to-air missiles, both radar and infrared guided, with over 3,600 of these being major missile systems.
 Up to 154 SAM sites and 18 SAM support facilities were located in Iraq.
 Another 20 or 21 sites were in the Kuwaiti theater of operations (KTO).
 Iraq possessed a large number of anti-aircraft artillery (AAA), with 972 AAA sites, 2,404 fixed AA guns and 6,100 mobile AA guns.
 Providing complete coverage of Iraqi airspace were 478 early warning radars, 75 high-frequency radars, and 154 acquisition radars.

 Much of this equipment was combined into an integrated air defense system (IADS) overseen by Kari, an automated C^{2} computer system developed by Iraq and built by French contractors in the wake of Operation Opera.
 Kari is the French spelling of Iraq, backwards.
 Kari tied the entire IADS to a single location, the national Air Defense Operations Center (ADOC), located in an underground bunker in Baghdad.
 It divided Iraq into four defense sectors, each overseen by a Sector Operations Center (SOC) located at H-3, Kirkuk, Taji and Talil.
 A fifth SOC was added at Ali Al Salem, to cover the recently conquered Kuwait.
 Each SOC oversaw the local airspace and commanded anywhere from two to five Intercept Operations Centers (IOCs) per sector.

-The IOCs were located in bunkers constructed at Iraqi Air Force bases and tied into local radar systems, whose information they could pass on to their SOC and thence on to Baghdad.
+The IOCs were located in bunkers constructed at Iraqi Air Force bases and tied into local radar systems, whose information they could pass on to their SOC and from there on to Baghdad.
 In this way a SOC was capable of simultaneously tracking 120 aircraft and selecting for the appropriate weapon system to engage them.
 The SOC could automatically target for SA-2 and SA-3 SAM systems in their sector, which meant the SAMs did not have to turn on their own radar and reveal their position, or an IOC could direct local interceptors to engage the targets.
 Baghdad was one of the most heavily defended cities in the world—more heavily defended several times over than Hanoi during the Vietnam War—protected by 65% of Iraq's SAMs and over half of its AAA pieces.